WakeMeAtThree/P5_Playground/README.md

 - Python implementation of one of these sketches using numpy + matplotlib
 - Accompanying LQ/HQ gifs OR p5js translations for sharing online
 - Default 3d model of my own for future use (elaborately intricate to accomodate different surface conditions)
+- Observation: I'm gravitating more and more towards patterns-based sketches.
 ___

 |        |                                            |                                                                                                                                                                                                                                                                                                                                                         |                       |          |                    |